 Mistakes happen.
 We've all made them but here's some help to save the day...or your favorite shirt.

-Laundry is much less overwhelming if you do a load or two often.
+Laundry is much less overwhelming if you do it frequently.
 If you let a mountain of dirty laundry accumulate, it is scary.
 Even if it is a hassle to go to the laundry room or laundromat, try to use the time to read or relax and enjoy the scent of your newly cleaned laundry.